shadowlockgh/licentia/old_but_gold/controller-guide.md

 LB+RB: Shout (in that order, you kinda haveta roll your fingers across them)

-LB: Lock-on (toggle), Dual-Wield Block
+LB: Looking for something to do

 RB: Sprint